-No modifications or additions to the equipment structures or performance values are permitted unless they are first discussed with and approved by the manufacturer or manufacturer's representative of the equipment.

-Modifying the equipment without the manufacturer or manufacturer's representative approval can invalidate the guarantee.
-Furthermore, the manufacturer does not accept responsibility for accidents which happen as a consequence of unauthorized modifications.

-1 Maintain safe conditions under the load 8 Owners SHALL ensure that the correct type of chain hoist is selected according to the type of use and hazard arising from that.
-Owners SHALL make it clear to all parties (including operator, service personnel and visitors), that no-one must ever venture underneath the load and that the hoist shall not be used to hold or move loads above people unless it is designed for that purpose (e.g. the BGV-D8+ or BGV-C1 hoist).
-2 Maintain the lighting Owners SHALL ensure that there is adequate lighting, in good working order, at the operating site so that the equipment can be operated safely and efficiently at all times. ★ 3 Maintain walkways and service platforms Owners SHALL ensure that there are adequate walkways and service platforms on the equipment and/or adequate equipment at the operating site for servicing and inspecting the equipment.
-Walkways and service platforms must be kept in a safe condition and free from obstructions.
-4 Maintain operating and safety requirements Owners SHALL ensure that the equipment meets the applicable (local and global) safety and operating requirements.
-The state of the s 5 Maintenance Owners SHALL ensure that maintenance is carried out at the recommended intervals as determined by the manufacturer.
-2 3 4 5 6 7 8 5 17 61 17 13 14 15 16 17 18 19 20 21 22 23 6 Maintain the operating conditions OLD STATES Owners SHALL ensure that conditions at the equipment operating site correspond to the operating conditions for which the equipment is designed.
-For example, factors which affect the operating conditions include indoor/outdoor use, temperature, weather, dust, humidity, hazardous materials and fire risks.
-000
+A CAUTION No modifications or additions to the equipment struct values are permitted unless they are first discussed v manufacturer or manufacturer's representative of the with and approved by the NOTICE Modifying the equipment without the manufacturer or man approval can invalidate the guarantee.
+Furthermore, the accept responsibility for accidents which happen as a cor modifications. manufacturer does not 1 and hazard arising from tha Owners SHALL make it cle no-one must ever venture u move loads above people u hoist). t the correct type of chain hoist is selected according to the type of use 2 t there is adequate lighting, in good working order, at the operating site be operated safely and efficiently at all times.
+3 and/or adequate equipmen ervice platforms t there are adequate walkways and service platforms on the equipment t at the operating site for servicing and inspecting the equipment. orms must be kept in a safe condition and free from obstructions.
+4 Maintain operating and sa Owners SHALL ensure tha operating requirements. afety requirements t the equipment meets the applicable (local and global) safety and Contraction of the second seco 5 Maintenance Owners SHALL ensure that determined by the manufac t maintenance is carried out at the recommended intervals as turer.
+1 2 3 4 5 0 7 8 5 13 11 12 13 14 15 16 17 18 19 20 21 22 23 6 conditions for which the equip of the equip of the equip of the example, factors which t conditions at the equipment operating site correspond to the operating